leclair-7/CarND-Behavioral-Cloning-P3/writeup_report.md

 After each batch, the data was reshuffled in the generator function.
 It generator function was used which is a lazy evaluator and it makes the training data on demand.
 When a generator was not use the computer would crash do to either the RAM being full or on occasion, the GPU gives out of memory error.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from being on the left lane to being back in the center.

+![alt text][image1]